 James Ruse Reserve has a lot to offer families.
-There is a fantastic water playground, great ‘dry’ playground, skate park and picnic facilities.
+There’s a fantastic water playground, great ‘dry’ playground, skate park and picnic facilities.
 And all within walking distance of Parramatta CBD.
 The downsides are parking and the port-a-loos.

-We’ve spent a lot of time at James Ruse Reserve over the last few summers but used to have to cut our afternoon water fun short to rush home for dinner.
-I even looked into getting pizza delivered but there is no longer a need as BBQs are now there next to the water playground – hip hip hooray!
-Plus there is now a cafe a short walk away.
+We’ve spent a lot of time at James Ruse Reserve over the last few springs and summers (since 2014).
+But used to have to cut our afternoon water fun short to rush home for dinner.
+I even looked into getting pizza delivered.
+Thankfully now we can BBQ!
+Plus there’s a cafe a short walk away.

 The Water is on 9am to 8pm from September to May